aapandy2/aapandy2.github.io/_pages/about.md

 ### About

-Hello and welcome to my site!
-I'm Alex Pandya, and I'm a computational physicist by training.
-Most recently, I was a postdoctoral researcher in astrophysics at Cornell; before that I did my PhD in Physics at Princeton.
+Hello, and welcome to my site!

+I'm Alex Pandya, and I’m passionate about finding interdisciplinary solutions to challenging technical problems.
+Most recently, I was a postdoctoral researcher in the <a href="https://research.astro.cornell.edu/">Cornell Center for Astrophysics and Planetary Science</a>, and before that, I completed my PhD in Physics at <a href="https://phy.princeton.edu/">Princeton</a>.
 For more on my background, please see my <a href="https://aapandy2.github.io/cv/">CV</a>.

-I've worked on a variety of projects whose topics range from the neuroscience of worm behavior to the interior structure of black holes and NBA roster construction.
-For more details on these endeavors, please see my <a href="https://aapandy2.github.io/projects/">Projects</a> page.
+Over the years I’ve worked on <a href="https://aapandy2.github.io/projects/">projects</a> spanning a variety of topics, including: non-equilibrium relativistic fluid mechanics, the interior structure of black holes, NBA roster construction, light emission from astrophysical plasmas, and the neuroscience of worm behavior.
+If you find any of these things interesting, I'd love to chat!
+Feel free to contact me by email or on LinkedIn.

 For a hyperlinked bibliography, please see my <a href="https://aapandy2.github.io/publications/">Publications</a> page.

-_Note: this site is currently under development; some links may not work!_
+_Note: this site is currently under development; some content hasn't been written yet!_